-Editor’s Note: This post is not meant to be taken as legal advice.
+Editor’s Note: This article was originally published on October 18th, 2020.
+This post is not meant to be taken as legal advice.
 Whenever beginning a new text messaging program, you should always consult with legal counsel to ensure you’re in compliance with all laws in the areas you do business (and where your customers live).

 According to RescueTime, people spend an average of 45 ½ days each year looking at their phones.
 To put that into context, today is .
 Imagine being on your phone straight until .
 That’s how long, on average, people look at their phones each year.

 Because of this, reaching your customers—and potential customers—through owned marketing channels like email and text messaging is more important than ever.
 In fact, text messages have an open rate of over 98%!
 The chances are extremely high that your text message will be read by your audience.